Jonathan0827/SamsungLaptop-EFI/README.md

-# Samsung-Notebook-9-Lite-EFI-macOS
+# Samsung Notebook 9 Lite Hackintosh EFI

-Hackintosh EFI for Samsung Notebook 9 Lite M58S
+This EFI is made by Jonathan0827's hands with OpenCore